samsonsin/GTNH-OC-Space-Pumping/README.md

 - Current target level based on median fluid amount
 - Per-fluid pumping statistics (duration, amount added, fill percentage)
 - Percentage gains relative to both previous amount and target
-- Flow rates in ML/s
+- Flow rates
+- SI prefix shortening

 <img width="1971" height="1253" alt="Screenshot 2026-02-17 123028" src="https://github.com/user-attachments/assets/13f36387-291a-4b18-892a-2ee0220455db" />

 ## Configuration

 Only modify the `priority` values in the master table.
-Higher numbers indicate higher priority (0-3 scale).
+Higher numbers indicate higher priority. as long as your mean has the lowest priority (so, at least 21 fluids are of the lowest priority) all fluids will be stocked. otherwise the offset will "run away" and not stock low priority fluids.
+If you want this feature, make a issue or something and I'll fix it.

 Key parameters:
-- `dynamicTargetOffset`: Amount added to median fluid level (default: 10e9)
+- `dynamicTargetOffset`: Amount added to median fluid level (default: 10e9).
+In practice will determine how big the difference between the mean and the max will be, higher numbers mean a larger amount of high priority fluid will be grabbed before low priority fluids.
 - `maxBatchSize`: Maximum pump run duration per iteration (default: 60s)
 - `singularityCellSize`: Storage capacity per cell (4.61e18)